ubaumann/naf_workshop_NUTS/docs/index.md

 For any questions or concerns prior to the workshop, feel free to contact Urs Baumann directly through the Network Automation Forum channels.

 ### 11. What if I cannot keep up with the pace of the workshop?
-The workshop is structured to accommodate various skill levels.
-If you fall behind, the proctor will be available to help, and you can use the break to catch up.
-The lab containes checkpoints with provided solutions.
+This workshop is designed for an intermediate skill level, but don’t worry if you fall behind.
+The proctor is happy to assist during the session, and you can also use breaks to catch up.
+Additionally, each section includes checkpoint solutions to help you stay on track.
+The goal is to ensure everyone can follow along and gain hands-on experience.